 Infant CST is a gentle, non-invasive technique for restoring optimal function and ease of movement in babies.
 Frequently the birth process, whether it was a natural birth or surgically assisted, can cause restrictions in the muscle, fascia, and/or skeletal layers.
 These restrictions can lead to common problems such as:

 Other reasons to treat an infant with CST:

 CST is a manual therapy that uses no more than 5 gm of pressure (the weight of a nickel) to address restrictions in the craniosacral system.
 This system plays an important role in stabilizing the environment in which the central nervous system functions.
 It consists of the membranes and fluid that surround and protect the brain and spinal cord as well as the bones of the skull (cranium) and the tailbone area (sacrum).
 CST helps correct any restrictions in the craniosacral system enabling the body to release the effects of stress.

 WHAT CAN I EXPECT DURING A TREATMENT?

-The first visit includes a thorough intake with one or both parents about the current condition of your baby, the pregnancy, labor and birth process, and previous types of treatment for the mother and the baby.
+The first visit includes a thorough intake with one or both parents or guardians about the current condition of your baby, the pregnancy, labor and birth process, and previous types of treatment for the mother and the baby.
 The treatment portion begins with a hands-on physical assessment of your baby checking for normal and restricted movement and rhythm of the craniosacral system.
 Restrictions are treated with gentle release techniques that are either very subtle or bigger in movement but the techniques are always gentle.
 A first session will generally take 1 hour.
 Follow-ups may take between a half hour to a full hour.

 WHAT IF MY BABY CRIES?